ignite/cli/docs/README.md

 # The Starport Handbook

-## Quick Start 🚀
+> Create your own blockchain - from star to ecosystem

-➡️  Try out <a href="https://gitpod.io/#https://github.com/tendermint/starport/" target="_blank">Starport in a web-based IDE</a>.
+Try out <a href="https://gitpod.io/#https://github.com/tendermint/starport/" target="_blank">Starport in a web-based IDE</a>.
 It's the fastest way to get started.
 The latest version of Starport and its prerequisites are installed, just start hacking!

 ## Table of Contents 🔎